Distance Learning Frequently Asked Questions

 Individual major/disciplines departments may have requirements that are above the suggested minimum requirements.
 Please see Individual major/disciplines departments’ requirements for more details.

-3. What web browsers are supported by Moodle?
+3. What web browsers are supported by Blackboard Open LMS?

-The following web browsers are supported by Moodle:
+The following web browsers are supported by Blackboard Open LMS:

 - PC/Windows (Windows 7, 8, or 10 preferred)